Practice Policies & Patient Information

 However, we are aware that things can go wrong resulting in a patient feeling that they have a genuine cause for complaint.
 If this is so, we would wish for the matter to be settled as quickly, and as amicably, as possible.

 Simply contact the Practice Manager preferably in writing via our Contact Us page or by completing a complaints form available in surgery, and she/he will set all the necessary wheels in motion.
-Alternatively please visit our feedback feedback form if you have any suggestions.

 We are continually striving to improve our service.
 Any helpful suggestions would be much appreciated and a suggestion box is located in the waiting area.